Endometrial endometrioid carcinoma

 Lymphatic and vascular invasion

 Lymphatic invasion occurs when cancer cells enter the lymphatic system, a network of vessels that helps fight infection.
 Vascular invasion refers to cancer cells entering the blood vessels.
-Both lymphatic and vascular invasion are important because they can indicate that the cancer is more likely to spread (metastasize) to other parts of the body, including lymph nodes and distant organs.
+Both lymphatic and vascular invasion are important because they indicate that the cancer is more likely to spread (metastasize) to other body parts, including lymph nodes and distant organs.
 These findings are often included in a pathology report to help guide treatment decisions.

 Lymphovascular invasion